Power Generation Companies Need a Framework for Digital Transformation

 There are further challenges, with entrants from the digital economy disrupting the industrial landscape, while governments and regulatory bodies impose stricter standards and reporting measures.

 The digital world will continue to evolve – mass data storage, secure remote access, artificial intelligence, decision support systems and predictive analytics will become mainstream.
 The current and next generation of power assets will have a number of lifecycle advantages when compared to older assets.
+Also, you can check Four key challenges for power generation companies.

 Framework for Digital Transformation